Please note: The University of Texas Health Science Center at San Antonio will now be called "UT Health San Antonio."

 Training will include next generation molecular technology to devise and implement personalized strategies to prevent and treat human diseases based on individual susceptibilities through the study of complex and integrated biological systems.
 Students will receive first-hand experience in the use of the latest technologies in next generation sequencing, single cell analysis, computational biology, epigenomics, proteomics, drug design, animal models of human diseases, systems approaches, as well as instruction in “mining” the multitude of human disease databases such as The Cancer Genome Atlas (TCGA).
 Programmatic faculty members participate actively in systems biology research focused on understanding a range of human disorders including cancer, developmental defects, hormone dysregulation, and metabolic disorders.
 Students will participate in didactic classroom instruction, team based learning, and hands-on laboratory training with a choice between a Thesis/Research or Course-Based plan of study.

-The admission requirements for the PMM degree program align with the general requirements of the UTHSCSA Graduate School of Biomedical Sciences.
-All of the required application information, including Official Transcripts from all institutions attended, must be submitted in order for an applicant to be considered by the PMM program Admissions Committee.
+The admission requirements for the PMM degree program are listed below.
+All of the required application information including Official Transcripts from all institutions attended, must be submitted in order for an applicant to be considered by the PMM program Admissions Committee.
 In general, students should have a sufficient educational background in the biological or biochemical sciences prior to admission to the program.

-1. A baccalaureate degree from an accredited institution in the United States or proof of an equivalent degree and training at a foreign institution.
+1. A baccalaureate degree from an accredited institution in the United States or proof of an equivalent degree and training from a foreign institution.

-4. Minimal GRE scores: A satisfactory score for the Graduate Record Examination (GRE), as recommended by the Graduate School of Biomedical Sciences (GSBS), is a minimum of the 50th percentile for the verbal and quantitative portions of the GRE.
-Scores on GRE tests taken more than five years prior to the date of application are not acceptable.
+3. GRE scores: A satisfactory score for the Graduate Record Examination (GRE), as recommended by the Graduate School of Biomedical Sciences (GSBS), is a minimum of the 50th percentile for the verbal and quantitative portions of the GRE taken within five years prior to the date of the application.
+MCAT scores can be substituted for GRE scores.

-6. Letters of recommendation (three) attesting to the applicant's readiness for graduate level studies.
-These letters should be submitted with the online application to the GSBS.
+5. Letters of recommendation (three) attesting to the applicant's readiness for graduate level studies.

 A minimum of 36 SCH and a minimum overall GPA of 3.0 is required for the M.S. degree.
 In addition, students must successfully complete all the course requirements.
 Students choosing the Course Based Plan must pass the final oral examination.
 Students choosing the Thesis/Research Plan must register for MMED 6098, Thesis, for at least one semester prior to graduation and successfully defend a thesis.
 All students must be recommended by their program COGS for approval of their degree to the Dean of the Graduate School of Biomedical Sciences.